-It is very difficult dealing with the patient who has a chief complaint of severe pain and wants opioid therapy.
+It is very difficult to deal with a patient with a chief complaint of severe pain who wants opioid therapy.
 It is important to understand the motivations of patients who seek drugs.
 Do the patients have pain or are they looking for controlled substances for nonmedical purposes?

-Prescribers often want to trust their patients or they do not want to confront the patient about his/her medication habits.
+Prescribers often want to trust their patients, or they do not want to confront the patient about their medication habits.
 Prescribers want their patients to be happy.
-In addition, time is often a factor and taking time to assess the patient including their physical, psychological and social state takes much more time than just writing a prescription.
+In addition, time is often a factor and taking time to assess the patient, including their physical, psychological and social state, takes much more time than just writing a prescription.

-Good communication is important to help deal with patients who are drug seeking.
+Good communication is important to help deal with drug-seeking patients.
 Prescribers must be empathetic and acknowledge that the patient is suffering.
 Providers must maintain confidentiality and privacy to assure that the patient is comfortable.

-When communicating, confidently present information, question patients using open-ended questions to promote honesty and document well - including the patient's assessment and any agreements.
+When communicating with the patient, confidently present information.
+Question patients using open-ended questions to promote honesty and document well, including the patient's assessment and agreements.

-Having firm office policies is important in the management of patients being prescribed opioids.
+Having firm office policies is important in managing patients being prescribed opioids.
 Generally, prescribing opioids at the first visit should be avoided.
 The policies should include the frequency and timing of refills.
 It should be documented that patients are aware of these policies.

 The use of a pain management contract should be utilized.
 Providing the patient with an understanding of how long the medication will be prescribed should be done.
-This is particularly true for an acute injury or a surgical procedure where things typically get better.
+This understanding is particularly true for an acute injury or a surgical procedure where pain typically improves.

-Prescribers must be aware of behaviors that are problematic.
-Behaviors highly suggestive of a substance abuse disorder include: legal problems, using medications not as prescribed, getting medications though nonmedical channels, reduced function at work or home and concurrent abuse of other drugs or alcohol.
-Behaviors that may suggest addiction include: requesting specific medications, increased dosage need, missed appointments and requesting more medications.
+Prescribers must be aware of problematic behaviors.
+Behaviors highly suggestive of a substance abuse disorder include legal problems, using medications not as prescribed, getting medications through nonmedical channels, reduced function at work or home and concurrent abuse of other drugs or alcohol.
+Behaviors that may suggest addiction include: requesting specific medications, increased dosage needs, missed appointments and requesting more medications.

-Helen is 42 year-old nurse with chronic back pain due to two herniated discs and spinal stenosis which was first diagnosed after lifting a patient three years ago.
-She currently rates the severity of her back pain as an 8/10 and has been unable to work as a floor nurse due to her pain.
-The pain is described as dull and constant with occasional sharp exacerbation in the low back with the pain increasing with bending, prolonged standing and walking.
+Sara is a 42-year-old physical therapy assistant with chronic back pain due to a herniated disc and spinal stenosis, first diagnosed after lifting a patient four years ago.
+She currently rates the severity of her back pain as an 8/10 and has been unable to work due to her pain.
+The pain is described as dull and constant with occasional sharp exacerbation in the low back, with the pain increasing with bending, prolonged standing and walking.
 The patient denies any loss or change of bowel/bladder control, history of IV drug use, recent infection, progressive neurological complaints, night pain, night sweats, weight loss or fever.
 The pain occasionally radiates into the right buttock.
-The patient is able to do all of her ADLs, but does report poor sleep at night.
+The patient can do all her ADLs but reports poor sleep at night.